An Application for Inspecting macOS Installer Packages

 Or Get a Quick Look

-Suspicious Package also includes a plug-in for the macOS Quick Look feature.
+Suspicious Package includes an extension for the macOS Quick Look feature.
+Get a preview of the package right from the Finder: